robertcash/TCMRideCompareBot/README.md

-# RideCompareBot
+# TCMRideCompareBot

-RideCompareBot is a tutorial Messenger bot created for the Think Code Make class at Goizueta Business School at Emory University.
+TCMRideCompareBot is a tutorial Messenger bot created for the Think Code Make class at Goizueta Business School at Emory University.
 It is written in Python 3 using the Flask web framework.

 Messenger Bots are chatbots that can answer messages to your Facebook page.
 They're like mini-apps you can message in Messenger that can serve users without having to be downloaded.
 Technical-wise, they are server-side applications with one webhook.
 Facebook sends requests to this webhook every time a user messages your bot.
 Your application does it's job (i.e.: sending a translated message to the user) and then it completes Facebook's request with a response.